kcotrinam/telegram_bot_capstone/README.md

 - Sign in Telegram

-- When the program is running go to telegram.
+- Open to telegram.

-- Search for: @chuckjokebot
+- Search for: @norjoke_bot

 - Click on start